Notice Information

 A key focus will be to aid the development of new AI algorithms in the assessment of structural change in dementia and cognitive decline - to decrease the need for high field MRI brain assessment in specialist centres and avoid the associated restrictive environment.

-In order to support the Trust's research objectives, the Trust's requires a system which fulfils the following requirements:
+In order to support the Trust's research objectives, the Trust's required a system which fulfilled the following requirements:

 * Approved for commercial sale in the UK (UKCA marked);